 To do this, we carried out a brand and copy concept work on which to build all the graphic design processes: packaging, labeling, web, product...”

 As the name suggests, Esenzzia’s website consists of eye-pleasing essentials.
-The website’s modular layout is akin to a painting by numbers coloring book, ready to be imbued by customers' own vision.
-Stripped of the traditional industry conventions, it emphasizes the quality without misleading visitors, be it quality of the product, or user journey.
+The website’s modular layout is akin to a painting-by-numbers coloring book, ready to be imbued by customers' own vision.
+Stripped of the traditional industry conventions, it emphasizes quality without misleading visitors, be it the quality of the product, or the user journey.

 Creative Brand Design is an award-winning, London-based, web design agency, specializing in bespoke website design & development.

 This interactivity, aided by the sleek simplicity is what defines their own website.
 Effective use of color provides a peek into the agency’s personality.
 The palette, similar to the one used by Instagram, represents enthusiasm and energy and just like the popular social media platform’s primary users, it proudly demonstrates the brand’s attributes and attitude.

 Every bit of information users are seeking is presented in a visually stimulating yet organized way, which tells visitors this agency knows what it’s doing.